 Amy Adams Strunk assumed the role of controlling owner of the team in March 2015.
 She also serves as the co-chairman of the franchise's Board of Directors.

 In her time as controlling owner Strunk has transformed the franchise through her vision, commitment and decisions that have set the team on an ascending trajectory.
-She hired Jon Robinson as General Manager and Mike Vrabel as Head Coach, while installing Steve Underwood first and then Burke Nihill to the position of President/CEO.
-Additionally, she has annually committed significant resources to upgrade Nissan Stadium and the team's practice facility, Saint Thomas Sports Park.
+Team President/CEO Burke Nihill, General Manager Ran Carthon and Head Coach Mike Vrabel have been tasked with executing her vision.
+Additionally, she has annually committed significant resources to upgrade Nissan Stadium and the team's practice facility, Ascension Saint Thomas Sports Park.
 Strunk also continues to grow the administrative staff for the franchise with significant additions across all departments.

-All those changes translated to success on the field as the Titans went from a three-win team in 2015, to posting five consecutive winning seasons, playoff berths in three of the last four years, a trip to the AFC Championship game in 2019 and a division title in 2020.
-It was the franchise's first division title since 2008, first appearance in the AFC Championship game since 2002, and the streak of five consecutive winning seasons is the longest in the "Titans era" (1999-present).
+All those changes and investments translated to success on the field as the Titans went from a three-win team in 2015, to posting six consecutive winning seasons (2016-21), playoff berths in four of the last six years, a trip to the AFC Championship game in 2019, back-to-back division titles (2020, 2021) and the top seed in the AFC playoffs in 2021.
+It was the franchise's first division title since 2008, first consecutive division titles since 1960-62, first appearance in the AFC Championship game since 2002, and the streak of six consecutive winning seasons was the longest in the "Titans era" (1999-present).

 In the spring of 2018, she collaborated with Nashville city officials to secure the 2019 NFL Draft for downtown Nashville.
 By any measure, the 2019 NFL Draft was the most successful in NFL history, drawing a record 600,000 fans to downtown Nashville over the three-day event and setting television ratings records.
-The Draft resulted in $224 million in economic impact and $133 million in direct spending for the Tennessee economy, which were both NFL high-water marks.
 In June of 2019, Strunk was honored by the Tennessee Sports Hall of Fame as the "Tennessean of the Year," for her role in bring the NFL Draft to Nashville and her work to transform the franchise into a consistent winner.